pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

   <img alt="Bezier curve" loading="lazy" width="800" height="497" src="/stuff/posts/roughjs/bcurve3.png">
 </figure>

-Based on the *roughness* of the shape, once can set an approproate value of distance.
+Based on the *roughness* of the shape, once can set an appropriate value of distance.
 Once you have the point to a polygon, curved shapes fill nicely:

 <figure>
   <img alt="curves" loading="lazy" width="605" height="212" src="/stuff/posts/roughjs/curves.png">